MicrosoftDocs/dynamics365smb-docs/business-central/admin-gather-customer-setup-values.md

 2. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Questionnaire**, and then choose the related link.
 3. Select the questionnaire for the company, and then choose the **Export to Excel** action, optionally the **Export to XML** action.
 4. Have the customer complete the configuration questionnaire by entering the answers in the Excel workbook.
 There are worksheets for each of the question areas that have been created for the questionnaire.
-5. Choose the **Import from Excel** action, and select the .xlsx file with the customer's answers.
+5. Save the Excel workbook as "XML Data".
+Choose the **Import from XML*** action, and select the .xml file with the customer's answers.
 6. Choose the **Question Areas** action to begin the process of validating and applying the answers to the configuration questionnaire.

 ## To complete a questionnaire from the configuration worksheet